harshinicse30/Personalized-Fahsion-Discovery-Through-Image-Mining-Using-Deep-Learning/README.md

-# Personalized Fashion Discovery Through Imange Mining Using Deep Learning
+# Personalized Fashion Discovery Through Image Mining Using Deep Learning

 Task: To build an image recognition model which is capable of identifying the pattern on a dress image.